SQL metrics

 - The timestamp in your SELECT must match the aggregation interval that you choose in the drop down selection after you click Validate Query.
 For example, if your metric does a SELECT of a date, you cannot set Aggregation Interval to hourly.

-- Your SQL must GROUP BY the timestamp column and if you specify a slice column, by the slice column as well.
+- Your SQL must GROUP BY the timestamp column.

-- Note that if you set your SQL metric's Query Scope to Full Table, the query requirements change.
+- Note that if you want your SQL metric's Query Scope to be Full Table, the query requirements change.

 - The SELECT clause doesn't need to select a timestamp.